Aliases for NFKB2 Gene

 GeneCards Summary for NFKB2 Gene

-NFKB2 (Nuclear Factor Of Kappa Light Polypeptide Gene Enhancer In B-Cells 2 (P49/P100)) is a Protein Coding gene.
-Diseases associated with NFKB2 include icos-related common variable immune deficiency and deficiency in anterior pituitary function-variable immunodeficiency syndrome.
-Among its related pathways are MAPK signaling pathway and Immune System.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription coactivator activity.
+NFKB2 (Nuclear Factor Kappa B Subunit 2) is a Protein Coding gene.
+Diseases associated with NFKB2 include Immunodeficiency, Common Variable, 10 and Immunodeficiency, Common Variable, 1.
+Among its related pathways are Toll-like Receptor Signaling Pathway and Transcription_NF-kB signaling pathway.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription coactivator activity.
 An important paralog of this gene is NFKB1.

 NF-kappaB (nuclear factor-kappa B) is a rapidly acting primary transcription factor found in all cell types.
 It is involved in the cellular responses to stimuli such as cytokines and stress and plays a key role in regulating the immunological response to infections.